dacousb/HydrOS/README.md

 ## Building

 Depending on your operating system you may need different packages.
 In case you run `build.sh` with a problem, simply install the package of the failed command.
-To build the kernel you need *clang*, *nasm* and the GNU linker (*ld*).
+To build the kernel you need *gcc*, *nasm* and the GNU linker (*ld*).
 Finally, to build the image you will need *xorriso*.

 - Clone the repository with `git clone <url>`
 - Run `build.sh` with the `build` or `run` options (use the `limine` option before that if you are building the kernel for the first time)